 Just from our examples alone, it’s clear that process orchestration can improve new hire productivity and retention, minimize security risks associated with offboarding employees, and increase lead conversion rates.

-When you expand this out to other processes that can be automated—from quote to cash to incident management—, the business outcome possibilities are seemingly endless.
+When you expand automation to other processes—from quote to cash to incident management—the business can unlock seemingly endless outcome possibilities.

-As your organization’s applications inevitably change, the connections and automations you’ve built are unaffected.
-Reason being, your process orchestrations use the applications’ APIs instead of their user interfaces.
+As your organization changes applications, the connections and automations you’ve built continue to work without disruption.
+The reason is that your process orchestrations use the applications’ APIs instead of their user interfaces.

-In addition, should any part of a business process get modified over time, your process orchestration platform can let you make the appropriate changes within a few minutes.
+And if any part of a business process changes over time, your process orchestration platform lets you make the necessary updates within minutes.

 Related: Why application connectors can be invaluable

 There’s no longer a need to rely on developers and IT to build process orchestrations.
-Using a process orchestration tool, your business teams can integrate the apps they work in and automate the processes they’re impacted by without having to write a line of code; IT, meanwhile, can still control the security and governance behind these efforts.
+Process orchestration tools let your business teams integrate the apps they use and automate relevant processes without writing a single line of code while IT maintains control over security and governance.

-Using a process orchestration platform, you can access application connectors—i.e. pre-built connections to applications and databases that are supported by a 3rd party—to build integrations quickly and easily.
+A process orchestration platform lets you access application connectors—pre-built connections to third-party applications and databases—so you can build integrations quickly and easily.
 Moreover, you can access their wide selection of automation templates to help your team brainstorm possible automations, as well as implement any with minimal customizations.

 There’s a wide selection of integration and automation tools on the market, from robotic process automation (RPA) software to business process management (BPM) tools.
-While these tools often promise to guide your organization towards achieving digital transformation, they fail to account for both integrations AND process orchestrations.
-A process orchestration software not only offers both, but also allows you to leverage machine learning and artificial intelligence-based technologies while building your automations.
+While these tools often promise to guide your organization toward achieving digital transformation, they fail to account for both integrations AND process orchestrations.
+Process orchestration software not only offers both but also allows you to leverage machine learning and artificial intelligence-based technologies while building your automations.

 Related: The benefits of business process integration (BPI)